 Implementation of "Business Activities with Consideration for Sustainability"

 In May 2019, we committed that it would consider sustainability in all of our business activities in line with our ESG policy “Business Activities with Consideration”.
+In September 2020, we announced a detailed process, and we have been conducting underwriting and investments while reviewing the content in light of environmental changes.

 [ESG Guideline]